 Neighborhood: There are a good dozen restaurants in walking distance from the venue in the Ballpark neighborhood where you can grab a bite before a show.

 Types of music: indie, DJs

 Fun fact: The music is mostly played in the basement of the building, a unique feature, which is what sold the owner on buying the spot.
 The owner wanted a place that had warmth and a sensation of comfort.
 But during the day, you can also find the outdoor patio alive with music and drinks.

-Neighborhood: Vinyl is cozied right on the same two blocks as other venues like City Hall and Bar Standard and around the corner from The Church Nightclub in the Capitol Hill/SoCo (South of Colfax) neighborhood.
+Neighborhood: Vinyl is cozied right on the same two blocks as other venues like Temple Denver and Bar Standard and around the corner from The Church Nightclub in the Capitol Hill/SoCo (South of Colfax) neighborhood.
 If you're feeling the need to experience a few music venues on the weekend in one night, this is the area to be in.

 Types of music: electronic, Top 40, pop, hip-hop